zahlio/scrapoxy/docs/advanced/understand/index.rst

 Requests
 ========

-Do Scrapoxy can proxy HTTPS requests ?
+Can Scrapoxy relay HTTPS requests ?
 --------------------------------------

 Yes.
 However, Scrapoxy **cannot use the CONNECT** mechanism.